Flower - Holly (signifies celebration and prosperity)

 National Bouillabaisse Day

 Birthday of Shirley Jackson - Author, Shirley Jackson, was born on this day in 1919.
 One of her most well known stories is The Lottery.
+I was required to read it in a college class and, although it was quite interesting and well-written, I still don't know if I am glad I read it or not.
 See Quotes about Authors.

 American Revolution Anniversary - The first military operation of the American Revolution took place at Portsmouth, New Hampshire on this day in 1774.
 See Patriotism Poems and Quotes.